-In the years 2025 to 2050, REM is expected to prevent an average of 438 to 698 thousand tons of oil leakages resulting from oil importation to Israel In the years 2025 to 2050, REM is expected to save 0.395 - 0.607 oil leakages incidents out of the total expected oil leak incidents in Israel on average in these years.
+In the years 2025 to 2050, REM is expected to prevent an average of 438 to 698 thousand tons of oil as part of leakage events resulting from the import of oil to Israel.
+0.395-0.607 In the years 2025 to 2050, REM is expected to save 0.395 - 0.607 oil leaks incidents out of the total expected oil leak incidents in Israel on average in these years.

-In the years 2025 to 2050, REM is expected to reduce by 2.7% - 4.3% the frequency of events in which a significant amount of oil is leaked as a result of oil importation to Israel
+In the years 2025 to 2050, REM is expected to reduce by 2.7% - 4.3% the frequency of events in which a significant amount of oil leaked as a result of oil imports to Israel

-For illustration purposes only we refer to two significant incidents that occurred in the last decade.
+For illustration purposes, two significant events that occurred in the last decade.

 A. The disaster of the oil leak in the Evrona Reserve on December 4, 2014, in which approximately 5 million liters of crude oil leaked from Katzza pipes to the Arava Evrona Nature Reserve and severely damaged the flora and fauna of the place.
-The oil spillage reached a distance of up to 7 kilometers from the leak site and affected an area of an estimated size of about one thousand dunams.
+The flow of oil reached a distance of up to 7 kilometers from the site of the leak and affected an area of an estimated size of about one thousand dunams.

-The damage to the reserve is estimated at NIS 216 million and the rehabilitation cost was NIS 65 million.
+The damage to the reserve is estimated at NIS 216 million and the rehabilitation increases at NIS 65 million.

-B. The disaster of the oil leak at the Israeli coast on 17.2.2021 in which large amounts of tar damaged 160 km of the coastal strip of the State of Israel as a result of an estimated spill of hundreds of tons of crude oil that suddenly appeared in Israel's economic waters.
-It is estimated that the source of the spill was from a Libyan tanker that made its way from the Persian Gulf.
-As a result of the spill, tens of kilometers of beach were damaged and irreversible damage was made to marine and terrestrial plants and animals in the area.
+B. The disaster of the oil leak off the coast of Israel on 17.2.2021 in which large amounts of tar damaged 160 km of the coastal strip of the State of Israel as a result of an estimated leakage of hundreds of tons of crude oil that apparently occurred in Israel's economic waters.
+It is estimated that the source of the leak was in a Libyan tanker that made its way from the Persian Gulf.
+As a result of the leak, tens of kilometers of beach were damaged and irreversible damage was done to marine and terrestrial plants and animals in the area.